Skip to content

 When to see a doctor for irritable bowel syndrome

-If you are experiencing severe pain or severe symptoms that make it hard to complete daily life tasks, you should speak to one of our board-certified doctors about treatment.
-They can diagnose IBS symptoms and work with you to create a customized treatment plan, including lifestyle changes and prescription medication if needed.
+If you are experiencing severe pain or severe symptoms that make it hard to complete daily life tasks, speak to one of our board-certified doctors about treatment options, including referrals to specialists in person.
+They can begin to help diagnose IBS symptoms and work with you to create a customized treatment plan, including lifestyle changes and prescription medication, if needed.

 IBS treatment FAQs